World Poker Tour: Television

-The year-round WPT television show has broadcast globally in more than 150 countries and territories, and is currently producing its 18th season, which airs on Fox Sports Regional Networks in the United States.
-In August 2016, the World Poker Tour and Fox Sports announced a five-year deal to see Fox Sports broadcast the WPT through Season 19.
+The year-round WPT television show has broadcast globally in more than 150 countries and territories, and is currently producing its 21st season, which airs on FanDuel Sports Network in the United States.
+In August 2016, the World Poker Tour and Fox Sports (now FanDuel Sports Network) announced a five-year deal to see Fox Sports broadcast the WPT through Season 19.

 The WPT television show currently features commentary and analysis by Tony Dunst and Vince Van Patten.
 Dunst joined the World Poker Tour as host of the WPT Raw Deal during Season 9 after winning the role through an open casting competition.
 Following the retirement of Mike Sexton from the WPT commentary booth after 15 years, Dunst was elevated into the role alongside Van Patten.

 Joining Dunst and Van Patten for all WPT televised broadcasts is anchor Lynn Gilmartin.
 Gilmartin's role focuses on hosting and presenting the show, as well as offering intimate interviews and sideline reporting.
 Gilmartin assumed the anchor role for Season 12 and remains the current anchor.

 Prior to Gilmartin, Shana Hiatt served as the show host and sideline reporter in its first three seasons.
 Courtney Friel took over the host role for the fourth season, and Sabina Gadecki for the fifth.
 Layla Kayleigh and Kimberly Lansing began serving as hostesses in Season VI.
 Poker player and reporter Amanda Leatherman was the host for Season VII while Lansing was on maternity leave.
 Lansing returned as the anchor for Season 9 through 11.

 The first season aired on the Travel Channel on American cable television in the spring of 2003.
 The show made its network debut on February 1, 2004, on NBC with a special "Battle of Champions" tournament, which aired against CBS coverage of the Super Bowl XXXVIII pre-game show.
 The Travel Channel aired the first five seasons of the Tour.
 In April 2007, WPTE announced that the series would move to GSN for its sixth season in the spring of 2008.
 'The first WPT tournament to air on GSN, the Mirage Poker Showdown, debuted on March 24, 2008.
 In July 2008, WPTE announced that the series would move to Fox Sports Regional Networks for its seventh season.